Bhanu-work/Bhanu-work/README.md

 ### Hi there, I'm - Bhanu Kiran 👋 👋

-I'm a Creative UI Design & Development with 2+ years of extensive knowledge in designing and implementing Enterprise applications, Client /Server applications, Database Driven Web-based applications, UI development and architecture in Agile/Scrum methodology within highly competitive markets.who is passionate about making open-source more accessible, creating technology to elevate people.
+I'm a Creative UI Design & Development with 2+ years of extensive knowledge in designing and implementing Enterprise applications, Client /Server applications, Database Driven Web-based applications, UI development.
+I'm passionate about making open-source more accessible, creating technology to elevate people.
 Some technologies I enjoy working with include AngularJS, ReactJS.

 Here are some ideas to get you started: